For Authors

 - Any labels (text) appearing in the graphic should be in either Arial or Times New Roman font.
 And should be small, non-bold, and in lower case.

-- Maintain a copy of your original graphics (figures/illustrations) on your computer, in case we need to ask you to adjust or improve the resolution of a figure.
+- Maintain a copy of your original graphics (figures/illustrations) on your computer in case we need to ask you to adjust or improve the resolution of a figure.

 SI Units: If using American units, include the metric equivalent in parentheses.
 Please see conversion table below.